-The site is 11.5 ha in size and is located in the northern periphery of the growing residential portion of Farley.
-The site is zoned as R1 General Residential.
-The site is predominantly managed and contains five (5) existing dwellings, sheds, site access, some exotic pasture and lawn grass and some remnant native vegetation.
-The vegetated areas of the site are not currently grazed by livestock (cattle and goats) however, there is strong evidence of past grazing in the area.
+The site is ~1.65ha in size and is located in the eastern periphery of the growing residential portion of Farley.
+The site is zoned predominantly as R1 General Residential, with a strip of RU2 Rural Landscape zoning within the eastern portion of the site.
+The site currently contains one existing dwelling, three associated sheds, exotic pasture, lawn grass and some remnant native vegetation.
+Remnant patches of native vegetation occur within the southern portion of the site and scattered through the northern portion.
+The vegetated areas of the site are not currently grazed by livestock however, there is strong evidence of past grazing in the area.
 One drainage canal occurs within the site that drains through the site from west to east toward Stoney Creek which eventually drains into Swamp Creek.
 The drainage canal within the site would be classed as a 2nd order watercourse (in accordance with the Strahler stream ordering system in Appendix 3 of the BAM).
-The site is surrounded by similar large residential lots to the east, large residential lots to the south and Rutherford to the north.
+The site is surrounded by large residential lots to the east and south, and smaller residential lots as part of new subdivisions to the north and west.
 The site does not contain important mapped areas for threatened species or any mapped biodiversity values.